simonmonk/servosix/README.md

 angle: 90
 ```

 You will be prompted to enter the servo number (0 to 7) and the angle that you want to set the servo's arm to (0 to 180).
+When you've had enough press CTRL-C.

+There are some other programs that you can use as examples for your own code, including programs for the Monk Makes Puppet Kit for Raspberry Pi (http://monkmakes.com/puppet-kit).

 ## Pin Allocations